Dombarth/tilers-sydney/contact.md

 ---
 layout: page
-title: "Contact | Get a Tiling Quote Sydney | Harbour Tiling"
+title: "Contact: Get a Tiling Quote Sydney"
-seo_title: "Contact Tiler Sydney | Get a Free Quote | Harbour Tiling"
+seo_title: "Contact Tiler Sydney: Get a Free Quote"
 subtitle: "Request a quote or ask a tiling question"
 description: "Contact Harbour Tiling - professional tiler in Sydney and Ryde NSW.
 Get a free quote for bathroom, kitchen, or floor tiling.
 Licensed and insured."
 permalink: /contact/